afourtassi/Eduvoc/README.md

 # Eduvoc

-## Progress

-- Jan.
-30: built the vocabulary igraph
-- Feb.
-6: TODO: find the rankings of word list in terms of degree using the vocab network
+## Explore the word learning process of children